If you have a 3 year old, this information is for you!You will find out exactly what the best learning toys for 3 year old’s are!

-If you are interested in learning more about the language and learning opportunities that can come about with a playhouse please check out these articles:
+If you are interested in learning more about the language and learning opportunities that can come about with a playhouse please take a look at these articles:

 The activities that can be done with playhouses are similar to those that I mentioned in the Kids Play Tents and Tunnels section, however, I do believe that children will get more use out of a playhouse.

-Why Are There Only 6 Toys?
+Why Are There Only 6 Toys On This List?

 I only choose 6 toys because if you are going to buy any toys for your preschooler these 6 are must haves!

-Do your children have any of these toys?
 If so, how do they use them during play?